carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

-        y_val (Union[np.ndarray, pd.Series]): Actual target values for the validation set. predictors_list (List[List[str]]): List of predictor variables for different models. metric (str): The error metric to calculate. log_scaled (bool): Whether the model was trained on log-scaled target values or not. model_type (str): Type of the model being used. include_plots (bool): Whether to include plots.
+        y_val (Union[np.ndarray, pd.Series]): Actual target values for the validation set. predictors_list (List[List[str]]): List of predictor variables for different models. metric (str): The error metric to calculate. y_log_scaled (bool): Whether the model was trained on log-scaled target values or not. model_type (str): Type of the model being used. include_plots (bool): Whether to include plots.